-To get started, select Manage rules from the Automate drop-down menu, or click the Automated rules link in the side navigation panel of your account.
+To get started, click the tool icon , then Rules.
 There, you'll see a list of your rules, along with an icon indicating whether each rule is enabled or paused.

 - Enable, pause, or remove any rule in your account: Click the down-arrow next to the status icon.

-- Edit a rule: Place your cursor over any rule and click the text or the pencil icon.
+- Edit a rule: Scroll to the right and click EDIT RULE.
 Adjust the settings in the management panel, and click Save.
 Note that you can't edit removed rules.
 Also, be aware that editing a rule is the same as removing the original and creating a new one.

-- Undo a rule: On Search Network campaigns, you can use Undo to try out new strategies for a few days and quickly return to the state in which you started if you're not happy with the performance.
-Look for Undo buttons next to the most recent changes of each rule in the "Actions" column of your logs.
+- Undo a rule: On Search campaigns, you can use Undo to try out new strategies for a few days and quickly return to the state in which you started if you're not happy with the performance.
+To undo a rule, navigate to the Rule history page, then click the Undo button for a rule in the “Actions” column.
 After you click Undo, a preview pane will open to show you how undoing a rule will impact your account.
-If everything looks OK, you can start the undo from this pane.
+If everything looks good, you can start the undo from this pane.
 The undo should finish in the same amount of time that it took to run the rule initially.

-You can only undo changes to Search Network campaigns.
+You can only undo changes to Search campaigns.

-While you can undo changes made by rules that ran on your Search Network campaigns, you can’t undo changes made by rules on your Display Network campaigns.
+While you can undo changes made by rules that ran on your Search campaigns, you can’t undo changes made by rules on your Display campaigns.

 You can only undo the most recent changes made by each rule.

 For example, say your rule runs successfully on Friday and Saturday.
-You'll only see the Undo button appear next to the changes made on Saturday.
+You'll only see the "Undo" button appear next to the changes made on Saturday.
 If you want to undo the changes made on Friday, you must first undo the Saturday changes.
-The Undo button will then appear for Friday.
-(One exception is if a rule ran but you didn't make any changes to it.
-In this scenario, you won't have to undo it first in order to undo earlier changes.)
+The "Undo" button will then disappear for Saturday and appear for Friday.

 Manual changes made after a rule runs won't be undone.